buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 Tàhil was created when Calicante discovered the death of his first son, it was a creation of pure instinct and fury, of rage and desire for total destruction, of suffering and humiliation; nothing better than to create the Dragon.

-Tàhil has very few Devotees or Followers who declare themselves as such, but unlike all other Patrons, Tàhil doesn't care, he is the manifestation of pure hatred and that's enough for him.
+Tàhil has very few Devotees or Followers who declare themselves as such, but unlike all other Patrons, Tàhil doesn' \*\*t care, he is the manifestation of pure hatred and that' \*\*s enough for him.

 - **Symbol**: A swastika
 - **Ability Score**: Strength